mikeybkats/crafting-interpreters/project_notes/NOTES.md

 In the example above `print a` will result in `inner`.
 Easy.
 Here is the scope rule for Lox:

-"A variable usage refers to the preceding declaration with the same name in the innermost scope that encloses the expression where the variable is used."
+"A variable usage refers to the prGeceding declaration with the same name in the innermost scope that encloses the expression where the variable is used."

 So in this case, given the rule: